-"So [Calvin's] like a living X-ray, or he's a bomb falling from the sky, or he's a drawing come to life," Hingston says.
-"And then suddenly in the last panel we'll do another crash back to reality and we see that, OK, he's not actually a living X-ray.
+"So [Calvin's] like a living X-ray, or he's a bomb falling from the sky, or he's a drawing come to life," Hingston said.
+"And then suddenly in the last panel we'll do another crash back to reality and we see that, okay, he's not actually a living X-ray.
 He's actually just chewing his dinner with his mouth open."

 But another reality was crashing in on Watterson as the strip became more popular.
 Watterson was at war with the syndicate that distributed the comic over the question of merchandising the characters.